richardrodgers/resync/README.md

 #### Resource and Change Lists ####

-Similarly, to conform to the recommendations of Sitemap community pratice, the library will not construct resource or change lists with over 50,000 resources.
+Similarly, to conform to the recommendations of Sitemap community practice, the library will not construct resource or change lists with over 50,000 resources.
 When this limit is reached, the library will segment the resources accross multiple numbered lists and create a resource or change list index to enumerate them.
 Again, no configuration or action